 I didn’t feel oppressed in Belarus, but the country looks like to live a bit in the past.
 There is some modernity, so don’t worry.
 If someone asks me about a destination, on the list I will surely include Minsk.
 I enjoyed the city and the visit, for what I could do during my working days.
 You should spend a few days in the capital of Belarus and also go out of it.
 I didn’t have time to see the surroundings, except what I saw passing by bus.
 But for that reason, I invite you to explore more.

 Then don’t forget that modernity and improvements come together with tourism.
-Keep it in mind when you decide your next holiday.
+Keep it in mind when you decide on your next holiday.
 I am sure you will be glad about the trip as I am.
-If I will have the chance I will be back to the country to see more.
+If I will have the chance I will be back in the country to see more.

 When you arrive in the capital of Belarus you have to live some experiences.
 I consider them a must for every traveler.
 You will see the attractions and also get in touch with the local culture.
 This is essential to know better a country.
 So let’s see my selection.